tzmax/V2RayXS/README.md

 -   Global Mode: V2RayXS asks macOS to route all internet traffic to xray core if the network traffic obeys operating system's network rules.
 -   PAC Mode: macOS will determine the routing based on a pac file and some traffic may be routed to xray core.
 -   Manual Mode: V2RayXS will not modify any macOS network settings, but only start or stop xray core.
+-   Tun Mode (**Experimental**): V2RayXS will create a virtual network card, and then try to set the default gateway to take over and proxy the full traffic of the device.

 Options in menu list `Routing Rule` determine how xray core deals with incoming traffic.
 Core routing rules apply to all three modes above.